benedekfazekas/trin/trin/README.md

 Compared to other [rewrite-clj](https://github.com/xsc/rewrite-clj) based analysis tools like [clj-kondo](https://github.com/borkdude/clj-kondo) and [clojure-lsp](https://github.com/snoe/clojure-lsp) `trin` aims to create a generic AST for other tools to work with.

+As [rewrite-clj](https://github.com/xsc/rewrite-clj) handles both Clojure and ClojureScript well `trin` supports both.
+There is a bit more machinery needed to support cljc files, this will be added eventually too.

 ## Usage

 ```clojure